 One month later, most organizations have overcome technology hurdles, but managers and team-leads are now facing a new set of questions:

-What other tools and technology do we need to support remote work?
+What other tools and technology do we need to support a remote or hybrid workplace?
 Do my employees know how to use these tools?
 How do we track their productivity?
 Are we creating the same kind of value for our market before we switched to work from home?
 Is there an opportunity to be even more productive than we were previously?

 The concern with employee productivity is nothing new.
 But unlike an early Ford factory you can’t just count the number of items coming off the assembly line and use that as a measure of success.
 Productivity isn’t just about quantity.
 We might be tempted to assign a formula for productivity, but that won’t work for knowledge workers.
 And today, we are all knowledge workers.

 Measuring productivity is challenging because not all forms of productivity are quantifiable.
 Add in the element of a newly created remote workforce, and understandably many managers are concerned.

 However, remote work does have its benefits.
 And just because it’s difficult to measure, doesn’t mean it’s impossible.
 The best approach uses both quantitative and qualitative methods.

 Start with a baseline survey